tomzox/nxtvepg/README.md

 ### Windows software requirements

-- Nothing actually: nxtvepg is shipped with all the required components.
+- For the Teletext EPG grabber (optional): A WDM driver for your TV card that supports VBI decoding.
+Use of the WDM driver (based on DirectShow) requires DirectX 9 or later.
-- Exception for Windows 95: the winsock2 DLL is required (`ws2_32.dll`, for
+- Windows 95: the winsock2 DLL is required (`ws2_32.dll`, for the daemon
-  the daemon feature) which - in contrary to newer Windows versions - was not included with this OS.
+  feature) which - in contrary to newer Windows versions - was not included with this OS.
-- Supported OS: Windows NT, Windows 2000, Windows XP, Windows 95/98/ME.
-- On Windows NT/2000/XP you need to run nxtvepg under an account with special privileges (you must be allowed to install and start a service) unless you use a DirectShow source (i.e. WDM driver; requires DirectX 9)
-- Exception for unsupported hardware: If the internal driver doesn't recognize your card or fails to load data, you may obtain the external VbiAcqWdmDrv.dll which allows to address your TV card via the vendor's WDM driver.
-This DLL is available separately at the nxtvepg homepage.
+- All Windows versions starting with Windows 95 are supported.

-- Note the Windows version does *not* support Digital TV capture cards.
+Note the Windows version currently does *not* support Digital TV capture cards.

 ## UNIX installation procedure (when compiling from source)

-- Recommended: first install a TV application to verify that your TV card drivers work correctly.
+- Optional, for Teletext EPG grabber only: first install a teletext decoder application (e.g. `aleVT`) to verify that your TV card drivers work correctly.

 - There's currently no "configure" script, so you have to manually check path definitions at the top of the Makefile, esp. for the Tcl/Tk libraries,